d4v3cc/Improved-Addons/README.md

-This is basically the addon Rocket Jumpers but somehow improved.
+This is basically some addons but i improved them somehow